cs-25-sw-4-14/report/chapters/problem_analysis.typ

 == Challenges of Programming Embedded Systems for Satellite Applications When programming embedded systems for satellite applications a parameter to be aware of is the signal to noise ratio (SNR).
 This measures the stregth of the recived signal compared to the power of the noise.
-The higher the SNR the clearer the recieved data will be, due to less interference @signal-to-noise-ratio.
+The higher the SNR the clearer the recieved data will be, due to less interference @signal-to-noise-ratio

 Common types of interference from satelite communication, known as radio noise include: